Quantum Mechanics in symmetry language: Measurement

-A question arises here: Should a quantum system-environment have a large number of freedom degrees such that a large chunk of it plays the role of environment and makes the measurement of smaller subsystems meaningful ?
+A question arises here: Should a quantum system-environment ensemble have a large number of degrees of freedom such that a large chunk of it plays the role of environment and makes measurements on the smaller part meaningful ?
 Note that Sinai theorem can be applied only to systems with many degrees of freedom.
+Here we argue that this is not necessary, and although decoherence helps to understand the classical world more easily, it is not a necessary condition.

+Consider a universe consisting of two particles/subsystems with states $|\psi_1\rangle$ and$|\psi_2\rangle$.
+By definition no other substructure/subsystem exists.
+The only possible observation in this small universe is the comparison between states of the two subsystems.
+Thus, the symmetry group is $\mathbb{Z}_2$.
+The only apparatus available to an observer, for instance subsystem 1, is its own state and an interaction Hamiltonian operator: $H = \alpha |\psi_1 \rangle \langle \psi_1|$ for an arbitrary $\alpha$.
+Due to the projective property of states $\alpha = 1$ can be assumed without loss of generality.
+This Hamiltonian, which nothing else than density matrix of subsystem 1, preserves $|\psi_1\rangle$.
+The observer can also define a state $|\bar{\psi}_1\rangle$ such that the application of $H$ to it gives null vector $|\oslash\rangle$ and $\langle \bar{\psi}_1 | \psi_1 \rangle = 0$.
+Note that according to no-cloning theorem~\cite{qmcloning} subsystem 1 cannot use the unknown state of subsystem 2 as a resource.